mrismanaziz/Reforestation/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## I’ve just been reading a book about anti-gravity, it’s impossible to put down!